mnellemann/hmci/doc/readme-aix.md

 Ensure you have **correct date/time** and NTPd running to keep it accurate!

-Please note that the software versions referenced in this document might have changed and might not be available/working unless updated.

 - Grafana and InfluxDB can be downloaded from the [Power DevOps](https://www.power-devops.com/) website - look under the *Monitor* section.

 - Ensure Java (version 8 or later) is installed and available in your PATH (eg. in the */etc/environment* file).